 - Supporting the wellbeing of people and wildlife by installing a warmer colour temperature LED

-- Reusing and recycling materials where possible within the upgrade The upgrade also seeks to:
+- Reusing and recycling materials where possible within the upgrade

 - Provide a beneficial and cost-effective alternative to existing sodium lamps which are gradually being phased out